1929 Hebron massacre

-The Hebron massacre was the killing of sixty-seven or sixty-nine Jews on 24 August 1929 in Hebron, Mandatory Palestine.
+Sixty-seven or sixty-nine Jews were massacred on 24 August 1929 in Hebron, Mandatory Palestine.
 The event also left scores seriously wounded or maimed.
 Jewish homes were pillaged and synagogues were ransacked.

 The massacre was perpetrated by Arabs incited to violence by rumors that Jews were planning to seize control of the Temple Mount in Jerusalem.
 Some of the 435 Jews in Hebron who survived were hidden by local Arab families, although the extent of this phenomenon is debated.
 Soon after, all Hebron's Jews were evacuated by the British authorities.
 Many returned in 1931, but almost all were evacuated at the outbreak of the 1936–1939 Arab revolt in Palestine.
 The massacre formed part of the 1929 Palestine riots, in which a total of 133 Jews and 110 Arabs were killed, most of the latter by British security forces, and brought the centuries-old Jewish presence in Hebron to an end.

 The massacre, together with that of Jews in Safed, sent shock waves through Jewish communities in Palestine and around the world.
 It led to the re-organization and development of the Jewish paramilitary organization, the Haganah, which later became the nucleus of the Israel Defense Forces.